CodeMash-2023-Spring-Workshop/docs/03_Fundamentals.md

 - `@ComponentScan(basePackages = {"dev.danvega"})`
 - `@SpringBootApplication(scanBasePackages = {"dev.danvega"})`
 - `Arrays.stream(context.getBeanDefinitionNames()).forEach(System.out::println);`
-- View the definitions of the Spring beans used in your project, and see how they are related to other beans, in the Spring tool window.
+- You can view the definitions of the Spring beans used in your project, and see how they are related to other beans, in the Spring tool window.

 ## Dependency Injection & IoC